 Most cell companies don’t enable your account for international roaming automatically, due to the high costs that can be incurred.
 Once you know your phone is capable of working in a particular destination, be sure to contact your cell company to enable roaming on your account.

 Check for International Roaming Packages

 Using your phone overseas can be a very costly exercise.
-Many cell plans don’t include any calls, texts or data while traveling internationally, and rates can be extremely high.
+Many cell plans don’t include any calls, texts, or data while traveling internationally, and casual usage rates can be extremely high.
 It’s not unusual to hear of people returning from a one or two week vacation and receiving a bill of thousands of dollars for their cellphone use.

 To avoid this happening to you, check to see whether your cell company has any packages designed for international use.
-While many such packages are still expensive compared to using your phone at home, they’re still much cheaper than "pay as you go" rates.
-Canada and Mexico, in particular, often have affordable roaming packages available.
+While many such packages are still expensive compared to using your phone at home, they’re usually much cheaper than "pay as you go" rates.
+Affordable roaming packages are often available for travel in Canada and Mexico in particular.

-While T-Mobile has a plan with free SMS and data (and inexpensive calls back to the US) for its customers who travel overseas, and Google Fi offers the same reasonable data rates internationally as at home, these are still, unfortunately, rare exceptions.
+While T-Mobile has plans with free SMS and data (and inexpensive calls back to the US) for its customers who travel overseas, and Google Fi offers the same data rates internationally as at home, these are still, unfortunately, rare exceptions.

 Find Out If It’s Unlocked

 If you’d prefer to avoid roaming charges entirely, you can do so with an unlocked GSM smartphone.
 With one of these, you can remove your existing cell company’s SIM card, and replace it with one from a local company in your destination.